Former Niger leader slams international community for neglecting Sahel insurgency | Africanews

 The war's impact has been felt strongly in Africa, where food prices soared as imports notably of cereals and fertilizer were restricted.

-France and the West in general are often the butt of accusations of neo-colonialism in Africa -- that they try to impose policies on local governments or promote their own economic interests.
+France and the West in general are often the butts of accusations of neo-colonialism in Africa -- that they try to impose policies on local governments or promote their own economic interests.

 In the Central African Republic and Mali, Russia has built up close ties that have translated into Russian military support and waning French clout.